ray2501/rivet-fcgi/README.md

 # Notice

-When the received file its extension is .rvt file, the header is fixed:
+If users do not use `::rivet::headers` command to specify Content-type, the default header for .rvt file is:

     Content-type: text/html; charset=utf-8

-If file extension is .tcl file, users need to send http headers by yourself.
+And if file extension is .tcl file, users need to send http headers by yourself.

 Please notice some environment variables maybe do not exist (then result